IT-GMD-1A22/LittleLost/README.md

 ### WebGL
 To try the game in web gl, click the github pages below. https://it-gmd-1a22.github.io/LittleLostBuilds/
+Note: Some shaders might show incorrectly, or the game might have performance issue due to large texture amount.
+Windows build recommended.

 ### Windows Build (recommended)
 To play a windows build.
 Download the binaries from below.
 This is recommeneded performance wise.